linux-nvme/nvme-cli/doc/libnvme.rst

   Maximum Number of Allowed Namespaces indicates the maximum number of namespaces supported by the NVM subsystem.

+``maxdna``
+  Maximum Domain Namespace Attachments indicates the maximum of the sum of the numver of namespaces attached to each I/O controller in the Domain.

+``maxcna``
+  Maximum I/O Controller Namespace Attachments indicates the maximum number of namespaces that are allowed to be attached to this I/O controller.

+``rsvd564``
+  Reserved

 ``subnqn``
   NVM Subsystem NVMe Qualified Name, UTF-8 null terminated string

+``rsvd1024``
+  Reserved

 ``ioccsz``
   I/O Queue Command Capsule Supported Size, defines the maximum